Incommensurable magnitudes. Evolution of the real numbers.

 No. Those sides have no common measure.

-c) be millionths of an inch?
-No!
+c) also be millionths of an inch?
+No.

-d) If one side is a multiple of any unit fraction, could the other side also
+d) if one side is a multiple of any unit fraction, could the other side also

 d) be a multiple of that unit fraction?
 No.

 e) Will those sides have the same ratio as two natural numbers?
-That is,
+That

-e) will one side be a multiple of the other, a part of it, or parts of it?
+e) is, will one side be a multiple of the other, a part of it, or parts of it?

-f) If one side is a rational number of units, could the other side also be a
+f) If one side is a rational number of units, could the other side also be

-f) rational number of those units?
+f) a rational number of those units?
 Explain.

 g) Can you express the ratio of those sides?